npr99/URSC645/Admin/URSC645_FileNaming.md

 ![DataScienceWorkflow_2022](https://user-images.githubusercontent.com/5131566/164036900-ff105fa1-2437-4e41-b421-ef9a0402f568.JPG)

 The function of the file provides helpful insight into how the file relates to other files in the project.
-The data science process (picutred above (Cadwell 2016)) provides one way to organize the functions of files.
+The data science process (pictured above (Cadwell 2016)) provides one way to organize the functions of files.
 Ideally files can be sorted by name and reveal the order by which the files should be open or run.
 For example, a program that obtains data should be run before a program that cleans data.

 ![URSC645_ExampleFileNamesSorted_2022](https://user-images.githubusercontent.com/5131566/164038073-3cdbe34d-0768-441b-aa8c-7106ef6808b4.JPG)

 In the example above, the second part of the filenames provides a clue to future users which files should be run and in what order.
-The second part of the file incldues four alpha numeric values that represent:
+The second part of the file includes four alpha numeric values that represent:
-- datascience workflow task number (0-6)
+- data science workflow task number (0-6)
 - letter step within task (a,b,c..)
 - v = version
 - version number (1,2,3,4...)